Skip to content

 ✨ What it does

-🌳 Findings tree A dedicated Activity Bar panel groups every finding by file → severity, with one click to jump to the source.
+🌳 Findings tree A dedicated Activity Bar panel groups every finding by section, with one click to jump to the source.
+Right-click a finding to suppress it (writes to a workspace baseline).

 🕸️ Attack-graph view Visualise IAM, network, and KMS reachability between resources in an interactive webview — spot lateral-movement paths at a glance.